weinstein/website/_posts/2022-10-18-lego-clock.md

 * Entries on the same line go on the same axle
 * Following the snaking flow of power in the gear train from top to bottom tells you which gears are supposed to mesh together

-It's a crude blueprint of how the gear train should be arranged so that gears don't overlap with each other or their axles.
+It's a crude blueprint of how the gear train should be arranged so that gears and axles don't overlap with each other.
 But its very useful compared to the other web tools -- thanks to this script, I was able to find some new arrangements and cram the clock mechanism into a smaller volume.

 ## How Does The Clock Work?